Excerpt from my 2004 translation of Paul’s letter to the Romans.

 To The Romans

-1 1 Paul, servant of Christ Jesus, chosen apostle, marked out for the gospel [‘good news’] of god, 2 which was promised beforehand through his prophets in the holy scriptures 3 concerning his son, who was begotten of the seed of David by family [κατα σαρκα], 4 defined as the son of god by power, resurrected from death by the holy spirit, Jesus Christ our lord, 5 on account of whom we received mercy and apostleship in obedience of faith, among all the nations in behalf of his name, 6 by which you are chosen by Jesus Christ,
+1 1 Paul, servant of Christ Jesus, chosen apostle, marked out for the gospel of god, 2 which was promised beforehand through his prophets in the holy scriptures 3 concerning his son, who was begotten of the seed of David by family [κατα σαρκα], 4 defined as the son of god by power, resurrected from death by the holy spirit, Jesus Christ our lord, 5 on account of whom we received mercy and apostleship in obedience of faith, among all the nations in behalf of his name, 6 in which also you are called by Jesus Christ,

 16 For I am not ashamed of the gospel, for it is the power of god to save all who believe, the Judean first and [then] the Greek.
 17 For in it [the gospel] the justice of god is revealed by faith [εκ] for faith [εις], as it is written, “And the righteous shall live by [εκ] faith.”
 [Hab 2:4] 18 For the wrath of god is being revealed from heaven against all profanity and injustice of men who are blinded [κατεχω] to the truth by injustice, 19 since the knowledge of god is manifest among them; for god has openly shown [it] to them.
 20 For his unseen qualities have been observable by reason [νοούμενα, ‘pure intelligence’] from the things made in the creation of the universe, which qualities [τε] [are] his amazing [awful] power and divinity, to the end that they are without excuse, 21 since knowing god, not as to god did they honour or give thanks, but rather they were foolish in their reasoning and their clueless [ασυνετος] hearts were darkened.